semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You cannot execute `sem create project [name]` in order to create an empty Semaphore 2.0 project.

-### On demand job creation

-    sem create job "On Demand Job" --project S2 --command "go version"

-The aforementioned command creates a job named `On Demand Job` that will be added to the `S2` Semaphore 2.0 project.
-The command that will be executed by this job is `go version`.

 ### One-off job creation